hphelion/documentation/hz.gettingstarted.md

 4. Keep the IPv4 default in the "IP Version" box unless you know you have moved to IPv6.
 5. Leave the "Gateway IP" box blank to use the default value of the network address; e.g., 192.168.0.1 for 192.168.0.0/24.
 6. Leave the "Disable Gateway" box unchecked to use the default and click "Create."

+***Add screenshot Create a Subnet Image 1

 7. The "Networks" screen displays your network name and associated subnets.

+***Add screenshot Create a Subnet Image 2

 8. To see a graphic display of your network setup, click "Network Topology" under "Manage Network" in the left-hand navigation.

 ###Create a router### {#Createarouter}

-1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation.
+1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation or left-hand navigation.
 If not, click "Routers" under the "Manage Network" heading in the left-hand navigation.

 2. If you clicked "Routers" under "Manage Network", click "+Create Router" and enter the router name in the pop-up.
-If you cleaked "Create Router" on the "Network Topology" screen, enter your router name.
+If you clicked "Create Router" on the "Network Topology" screen, enter your router name.
 The router name and status appear on the "Routers" page. **Note**: For router details, click the router "Name" to display its ID number and status.
-If you do this, click "Back" before the following steps to make the "Set Gateway" action available.
+If you do this, click "Back" on the browser before the following steps to make the "Set Gateway" action available.

 3. On the "Router" page, click "Set Gateway" under "Actions" to connect your router to the Internet.